Homemade currywurst or bratwurst served with a simple curry ketchup made from store cupboard staples, a true German street food legend!

 Equipment Used

 I only recommend specific brands of equipment if I think that it makes a material difference to a recipe.
-If you have any questions feel free to ask them in the comments section below the recipe.
+But if you have any questions, feel free to ask them in the comments section below the recipe.

 - Sharp kitchen knife.